cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

   - Series of steps to structure data and produce the required output.
 - Stay abstract and high-level.
   - Avoid implementation details.
-  - Don’t worry about efficiency for now.
+  - Don't worry about efficiency for now.

 ### C: Implementing a Solution in Code